Thornliebank

-Thornliebank (Scots: Thonliebank, Scottish Gaelic: Bruach nan Dealgan) is a suburban area in East Renfrewshire, in the west central Lowlands of Scotland.
+Thornliebank (Scots: Thonliebank, Scottish Gaelic: Bruach nan Dealgan) is an area of East Renfrewshire, in the west central Lowlands of Scotland.
 Part of the Greater Glasgow conurbation, it is located on the Auldhouse Burn about 6 mi south of Glasgow city centre, and just outside the city's administrative boundaries (the closest neighbourhoods within Glasgow, to the west and north of Thornliebank, being Arden, Carnwadric, Deaconsbank, Eastwood, Jenny Lind and Mansewood).
 The neighbouring East Renfrewshire town of Giffnock lies directly to the east, with Rouken Glen Park to the south.

 The original village was founded in the 18th century and began to develop after the opening of a printworks in 1778, and subsequently other light industry.
 Despite industrial decline in the 20th century, Thornliebank continued to expand due to extensive public and private housing construction.
 As of the 2011 Census, the area has a population of 4,051.

 History

 It is not known when Thornliebank was first settled although it has been ascertained that it did not exist prior to the 18th century.
 The village first makes its appearance on Thomas Richardson's map of 1795 and was, at the time, referred to as 'Thorny Bank', a title believed to have been inspired by the substantial number of thorn trees that were prevalent in the area.
 In 1789 it was a little street of cottages but it had grown by 1845, to have a population of 1366.
 This was largely due to the Crum family, who established and ran the Thornliebank printworks.
 John Crum founded the works in Main Street in 1778 to print locally woven linen.